 “My name is Adele Stackhouse and Mr. Northman is seeing my granddaughter Sookie, I would like to speak to him about that.”

 The woman’s eyes finally met hers before looking her up and down in an assessing way.
-The woman gave her an approving nod, or at least what she thought was approving, it could just as easily been dismissive for all the emotion on the womans face.
+The woman gave her an approving nod, or at least what she thought was approving, it could just as easily been dismissive for all the emotion on the woman’s face.
+When she turned away and started walking into the club she took that as her cue to follow behind her, if she was wrong they could just escort her back out again.

 He’d felt his child’s approach and wondered at it in passing.
 Pam rarely left the door to others not trusting them not to get them shut down but letting a minor slip by with a fake ID.
 She entered without knocking as was her usual.
 Glancing up to ask her what was so important he was startled to see none other than Adele Stackhouse standing behind her looking around with wide eyes taking in everything.
 He could only imagine her reaction to the rest of the club and its patrons.